 Figure 3-3 shows the modelled surface water flood depths for the medium risk event plus 40% climate change.
-Risk is modelled to be greater than for present day conditions, with the medium risk climate change event showing a similar level of risk to the present day low risk event.
-Maximum flood depths are modelled to remain between 0.9 and 1.2 m at the southeastern site corner with some areas of flood hazard categorised as 'significant' in the deepest areas of ponding (Figure 3-4).
-Safe access and escape may remain achievable via Thorncliffe Road to the north and via Warren Lane to the southwest, though the predominantly 'low' hazard flooding to these roads should still be considered.
+Risk is modelled to be significantly greater than for present day conditions, with the medium risk climate change event showing a greater level of risk than the present day low risk event.
+Maximum flood depths within the site are modelled to increase to between 0.9 and 1.2 m, with a large area of hazard categorised as 'significant' (Figure 3-4).
+Safe access and escape routes are likely to remain achievable via Lodge Moor Road to the north.